panosnaz/ITSM_integration_to_AZFW_automation/README.md

 ### What to Configure

-Create a REST API endpoint that:
+Create REST API endpoints that:
-- Accepts POST requests from Parser
+- Accept POST requests from Parser
-- Parses JSON payload
+- Parse JSON payloads
-- Updates the ticket with results
+- Update tickets with results

+**Two types of callbacks:**
+1. **Validation Callback** - Results from rule validation
+2. **Deployment Callback** - Notification when Azure deployment completes

-### Expected Callback Structure
+### A. Validation Callback Structure

-**From Parser to your endpoint:**
+**From Parser to your endpoint (after validation):**

 ```
 POST https://itsm.company.com/api/callback/validate/CHG0012345